ahmvdev/swift-prac/README.md

 ## Practicing swift on the terminal

-soma small programs made with Swift
+some small programs made with Swift